allenai/robustnav/README.md

 improvements in navigation performance, there is still a long way to go in terms of recovering lost performance relative to clean “non-corrupt” settings, warranting more research in this direction.

-This code base is based on <a href=https://allenact.org/>AllenAct</a> framework and the majority of the core training algorithms and pipelines are borrowed from <a href=https://github.com/allenai/allenact>AllenAct code base</a>.
+RobustNav is based on <a href=https://allenact.org/>AllenAct</a> framework and the majority of the core training algorithms and pipelines are borrowed from a specific commit of the <a href=https://github.com/allenai/allenact>AllenAct code base</a>.

 <!-- ### Citation